LatkshayaS/19MA220-EX-9-Univariate-Linear-Regression/README.md

-#EX -9- IMPLEMENTATION OF UNIVARIATE LINEAR RERESSION
+# EX-9-IMPLEMENTATION OF UNIVARIATE LINEAR RERESSION
 ## AIM:
 To implement univariate Linear Regression to fit a straight line using least squares.
 ## EQUIPMENT REQUIRED: